kafkas/firewalk/README.md

 You can find the full API reference for `@firecode/admin` [here](./packages/admin/docs/API.md).

-## Upgrading/Changelog
+## Upgrading

 This project is still very new and we have a lot to work on.
 We will be moving fast and until we release v1, there may be breaking changes between minor versions (e.g. when upgrading from 0.4 to 0.5).
-However, all breaking changes will be documented and you can always visit our [Releases](https://github.com/kafkas/firecode/releases) page to view the important changes between versions.
+However, all breaking changes will be documented and you can always use our [Releases](https://github.com/kafkas/firecode/releases) page as a changelog.

 ## License